-The women were chosen for their strong leadership skills, commitment, passion and diverse professionalism, ranging from corporate executives and business owners, faculty/administration to community leaders, homemakers, and philanthropists.
+The council members were chosen for their strong leadership skills, commitment, passion and diverse professionalism, ranging from corporate executives and business owners, faculty members and administrators to community leaders, homemakers and philanthropists.

 The council members’ lives may differ, but they all have a single goal: to enhance the educational experience and provide career opportunities for young people during their tenure at Ole Miss.

 Students receive scholarships of $10,000 per year for four years.
-Each scholar meets weekly with staff mentors and are also assigned life and career mentors from the Ole Miss and Oxford community.
+Each scholar meets weekly with staff mentors and is also assigned life and career mentors from the Ole Miss and Oxford community and professionals in a wide range of fields.
 Many mentors are members of the council who guide the student in developing a career path, as well as help the scholar network with alumni and other professionals.

-Each student also participates in a series of seminars using the philosophy of servant leadership as the core curriculum.
-Field trips, seminars and the monthly “Red Plate Suppers” are all part of the scholars’ life.
-Upon graduation, each scholarship recipient is expected to pledge a modest amount of financial support to the OMWC endowment to reseed the program.
+Each student also participates in a series of master classes using the philosophy of servant leadership as the core curriculum.
+Field trips, master classes and the monthly “Red Plate Suppers” are all part of the scholars’ life.

 The mission of the Ole Miss Women’s Council for Philanthropy is: